Skip to Main Content

 • For information on how we handle breast milk, please see our Breast Milk Handling, Administration and Storage policy below.

-• Food Guidelines: please see our website for a list of the Phyllis Bodel Child Care Lunch Guidelines.
+• Food Guidelines: please see the Phyllis Bodel Child Care Lunch Guidelines.
 Infant’s food must be cut into ¼ inch square pieces.
 Our Lunch Guidelines describe food restrictions and requirements for cutting infant food.
 Staff are not able to offer children under four years of age the following foods: hot dogs, whole or sliced into rounds; whole grapes (for infants they must be cut into quarters); raw peas or hard pretzels; chunks of raw carrots; celery or meats cut larger than can be swallowed whole (for infants this is ¼ inch square).
 We are a completely tree nut and peanut free center,

 • For ideas on appropriate finger foods and portions please see our website.